MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/application-certificate-error.md

 If you use Power Automate with a version earlier than 2.50, you can upgrade to version 2.50 or later.
 After the upgrade, when you create a desktop flow connection using a CyberArk credential, you might see an error message with specific details on what went wrong.
 The details will give you enough information to solve the problem.

-Here are some specific error messages and their resolutions:
+Check the following sections for some specific error messages and their resolutions:

 ## "The configuration for the cyberArk store is incorrect.
 Validate all connection information."